Comedy and Tragedy: Background and premiere

 By 1884 W. S. Gilbert was an established and successful dramatist.
-He was known for his libretti for the comic operas he had written, and continued to write, with Arthur Sullivan, which by then included Trial by Jury, H. M. S. Pinafore, The Pirates of Penzance, Patience and Iolanthe, and several of his non-musical plays had been successful, including The Princess, Pygmalion and Galatea, The Wedding March, Dan'l Druce, Blacksmith, and his most enduring non-musical play, the farcical comedy Engaged.
+He was known for his libretti for the comic operas he had written, and continued to write, with Arthur Sullivan, which by then included Trial by Jury, H.M.S.
+Pinafore, The Pirates of Penzance, Patience and Iolanthe, and several of his non-musical plays had been successful, including The Princess, Pygmalion and Galatea, The Wedding March, Dan'l Druce, Blacksmith, and his most enduring non-musical play, the farcical comedy Engaged.

 For a revival of Pygmalion and Galatea at the Lyceum Theatre, London in December 1883, Gilbert wrote Comedy and Tragedy as a short after-piece, which was added to the bill on 26 January 1884.
 The title roles in Pygmalion and Galatea were played by J. H. Barnes and Mary Anderson, an American actress making her London début.
 They played two of the three leading roles in the new play.

 Gilbert based the play on a short story of his, by the same title, published in The Stage Door magazine at Christmas 1879.
 He said the piece had been written with the express intention of dramatisation.
 The story has the same plot as the play, but the characters' names are different.
 The Céline of the short story becomes Clarice, De Quillac becomes D'Aulnay and the villain of the piece is the Duc de Richelieu in the story, which is set in 1745, but is the Duc d'Orléans in the play, which is set during the French Regency of 1715–1723.

-The plot takes liberties with the historical facts: although both Richelieu and Orleans were – as Gilbert correctly depicts them – notorious womanisers, neither was killed in a duel by a wronged husband.
+The plot takes liberties with the historical facts: although both Richelieu and Orléans were – as Gilbert correctly depicts them – notorious womanisers, neither was killed in a duel by a wronged husband.
 They died of natural causes – Richelieu (at the age of 92) at his mansion in Paris, and Orléans in his rooms at the Château of Versailles.
 The short story is nearer than the play to some historical facts: Richelieu carried off the actress La Souris in 1719, and was a noted swordsman and duellist.